 You must really hate the saints to make fun of them.
 I’m sorry you feel that way, but you are wrong.
 I do not hate the saints, and I do not consider what I do to be making fun of them.
 I am trying to introduce people to the saints with a touch of humor, hoping people will learn about saints who otherwise mightn’t have.
 I found my love of the saints strengthened and multiplied many times over over the year I first wrote this series, and in revising it for this series, and many readers wrote to say something similar (not that they wrote the series, of course; that would be silly).
 If you find reading these hagiographettes does not help you, don’t read them.
 But please do not judge others whose faith they do strengthen.
 I understand this kind of humor isn’t for everybody.
 Let us all treat one another with charity, out of love for the saints that we all hold dear.
 Unless you don’t hold the saints dear, in which case do it for some other noble reason.

 All Christians are saints.
 This “official saints” business is not biblical.
 Hello, Mr. or Ms. Protestant!
-I’m happy you have picked up my little book.
+I’m happy you have found my little website.
 Please allow that Catholics, Orthodoxen, and Christians from certain other traditions believe that the Church rightly calls certain people “saints” and holds them up for our consideration and emulation.
 Please know that none of our churches consider the official canon of the saints to be exhaustive; this is why we have certain days in the year, called “All Saints” days, on which we commemorate not just the named saints, but all the saints whose saintyness is known only to God, or has not been (and may never be) recognized officially by the Church.
 At any rate, I hope you can find something in the stories in this book that strengthens your faith, and helps you in your walk with God.

 How trustworthy are these stories?
 The Catholic Church has a group called the Bollandists* whose job it is to decide which of the (old) saints’ stories we have really refer to real people and events, and which are pious fictions or legends.
 (I should add that the Orthodox have no such body; draw your own conclusions.)
 I haven’t spoken to these people, but if I did, I would certainly say, “You do your job, and I’ll do mine.”
 My job is to retell the stories of the saints, not to decide how real or historical they are.
 If you must know, I am a thoroughgoing supernaturalist, which is to say I do believe that miracles happen.
 It seems likely to me, however, that some of the miracles described in this series didn’t quite go down as recorded.
 Nevertheless it’s not my job to say which are which (although once or twice I do, in the interest of storytelling).
 I did not select for this volume the saints whose stories I thought most (or least) reliable, but those I found the most interesting and inspiring.